 - The consumption of fruits and vegetables from organic sources is recommended.

-- As for staying hydrated, we recommend water, tea, and coffee over any other alternatives.
+- As for staying hydrated, they recommend water, tea, and coffee over any other alternatives.
 The latter two are preferable to natural juices because fruits can contain a lot of sugar.

-Here’s where we find out what you should do on a regular basis.
+Here’s where we find out what we should do on a regular basis.

-- As we already described here, it’s a good idea to choose full grain and whole grain products.
+- It’s a good idea to choose full grain and whole grain products.
 These are slow-acting carbohydrates.

 - For this reason, they give you the energy you need and contain a lot of fiber, iron, magnesium, and zinc.
-All of which facilitate good digestion and keep your metabolism going.
+All of these facilitate good digestion and keep your metabolism going.

-- In addition to the above, they are more satisfying, so they help you avoid hunger pangs.
+- In addition to the above, they are more satisfying, and for that reason will help you avoid hunger pangs.

 We recommend reading: 8 causes of magnesium deficiency

-Above all, the SENC guidelines stress the need to live and eat with love.
-They’re not talking about superficial love, but a deep a serious commitment between you and your environment.
+Above all, the SENC guidelines stress the need to live and eat with love and solidarity.
+They’re not talking about superficial love, but a deep, serious commitment between you and your environment.